Jonahmm/Archive-CC-OS/readme.md

 # Archive: Concurrent Computing OS Coursework

-*Note: Unfortunately the original notes document submitted with this coursework was lost when SAFE was decomissioned in October.
+*Note: Unfortunately the original notes document submitted with this coursework was lost when SAFE was decommissioned in October.
 The below list is not a full technical specification but does a good job of outlining the functionality of the OS.*

 This OS provides: